ModischFabrications/ModischMatrix/README.md

 ## Dependencies
 See platformio.ini for details, should be handled automatically.

-- ESP Async WebServer : Can't recommend it enough, crazy how easy it can be.
+- https://github.com/me-no-dev/ESPAsyncWebServer : Can't recommend it enough, crazy how easy it can be.
 Way better than the native Webserver, try it yourself!
 - https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA : Powerful, but complex.
 Read Readme thoroughly.
 - https://github.com/tzapu/WiFiManager : Great solution for semi-automatic WiFi login.
 Step aside hard-coded credentials!
 - https://github.com/marian-craciunescu/ESP32Ping@^1.6 : Simple tool, does what it says.
 Somewhat unstable.
-- UniversalTelegramBot : Great idea, sadly pretty unstable and performance-hungry.
+- https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot : Great idea, sadly pretty unstable and performance-hungry.
 Deactivated for now.
-- SafeString : Midway between safe, but crazy complex c-arrays and easy, but unstable and expensive Arduino-Strings.
+- https://github.com/PowerBroker2/SafeString : Midway between safe, but crazy complex c-arrays and easy, but unstable and expensive Arduino-Strings.
 Somewhat unusual documentation/environment, but responsive author.
 No library-integrations yet, so deactivated for now.

 ## References
 These were useful while refining the concept, check them out as well if you are still shopping around: